Park Street riot: Background

-During World War II, African-Americans formed 10 percent of US Army servicemen in Britain, a total of about 150,000 in 1944.
+During World War II, African-Americans formed 10 per cent of US Army servicemen in Britain, a total of about 150,000 in 1944.
 Most were in labour companies, engineers, stevedores and transport units.
 Many were based in the Bristol area because of the docks there.
 They had their barracks in Bedminster, Brislington, Henleaze, Shirehampton and the Muller Orphanage at Ashley Down.

 The US Armed Forces were still racially segregated, and the soldiers of the labour companies were almost entirely black, while most of their officers were white, as were the MPs.
 Military commanders tended to treat these service units as "dumping grounds" for less competent officers, and leadership in the labour companies was poor.

+Racial discrimination was codified by law in the United Kingdom and in some ways more restrictive than that of the U.S. However while racial segregation was both legal and commonly practiced, in contrast to the U.S., it was not mandated by the state, nor implemented at public or state run facilities, including British military bases.

-The British government did not approve of segregation but decided they could not interfere in the treatment of African-American people enlisted in the US army.
-The British authorities would not organise segregated facilities nor enforce segregation in non-US Army facilities.
+The British government did not approve of American style segregation but resolved not to interfere in the treatment of African-Americans enlisted in the US Army.
+However UK authorities refused to organise segregated facilities or enforce segregation in non-US Army facilities.
 In response the US Army administration encouraged separate days during the week for black and white troops to have leave passes.
 The US military actively developed a policy that involved the segregation of many facilities in Britain.
 Two separate Red Cross centres existed in Bristol: St George Street for coloured GIs; and Berkeley Square for whites.